Simon-Lowry/Cybersecurity-Masters---NCI/README.md

 ## Year 1
 ## Semester 1 Modules - 2022 - January to May
 - Security Fundamentals
-    - Ransomware Threat Report
+    - Ransomware Threat Report - Grade: 75%
 - Network Security and Penetration Testing
     - Penetration Test Report (Pen test conducted on Hack the Box Machine)
-    - Attack Vector Report
+    - Attack Vector Report  (to be added soon)
 - IT Law and Ethics
     - Intellectual Property Law & Copyright Advice